tartansandal/tartansandal.github.io/_drafts/vim-remark.md

     - exceptTightLists: true
 ```

-In the above, we override preset configurations by loading the associated rule
+In the above, I override the preset rule settings by loading the associated rule
-with the desired options after the preset has been loaded.
+with the desired settings *after* the preset has been loaded.

 Unfortunately there was one rule that I could not configure to consistently
-match the serializer output: `link-title-style`.
-Since this could be loaded via
+match the serializer output:
+[`link-title-style`][remark-lint-link-title-style].
+Since this was loaded via
-a preset, I ended up suppressing this rule by explicitly setting it to `false`.
+the MSG preset, I ended up suppressing this rule by explicitly setting it to
+`false`.

 ```yaml
   - - remark-lint-link-title-style